liferay/liferay-blade-samples/liferay-gradle/blade.document.action/README.markdown

 The Document Action sample shows how to add a context menu option to an entry in the Documents and Media portlet.
 When deploying this sample with no customizations, an additional menu option is available in the Documents and Media Admin portlet and the Documents and Media portlet.
-For example, the Admin portlet provides new options as illustrated in the images below:
+This sample creates a *Blade Basic Info* option that displays basic information about the entry (e.g., file name, type, version, etc.).
+For example, the Admin portlet provides the new option as illustrated in the images below:

 ![Documents And Media Admin Portlet](https://github.com/codyhoag/liferay-docs/blob/blade-sample-images/develop/tutorials/blade-images/documents-and-media-admin-portlet.png)

 ![Documents And Media Admin Portlet Detail](https://github.com/codyhoag/liferay-docs/blob/blade-sample-images/develop/tutorials/blade-images/documents-and-media-admin-portlet-detail.png)

-Likewise, the Documents and Media portlet shows similar options after selecting `Show Actions` from the portlet's `Configuration` menu.
+Likewise, the Documents and Media portlet provides the same option after selecting `Show Actions` from the portlet's `Configuration` menu.

 ![Documents And Media Portlet](https://github.com/codyhoag/liferay-docs/blob/blade-sample-images/develop/tutorials/blade-images/documents-and-media-portlet.png)